 Challenges beget innovation and change.
 The same holds true for the logistics industry.
 There has been a significant amount of technology adoption alongside a changing regulatory environment, improved infrastructure, and the resultant elimination of intermediaries.

-The clear-cut tax structure with the implementation of GST will remove any inefficiencies, and delays in the movement of goods.
+The clear-cut tax structure with the implementation of GST has decreased, if not complete removed, inefficiencies, and delays in the movement of goods.
 Large automated warehouses supported by technology and models with optimal use of technology can bring warehouses closer to consumption centers, and create room for reverse logistics.
 New government policies such as a road infrastructure network across the country, and the construction of dedicated shipment corridors that can enlarge the cargo handling capacity will increase the standard travelling speed, and reduce transit time.

 Other effective options such as an effective supply chain service, and cost-effective routes for inland waterways can facilitate seamless cargo movement from place of production to place of consumption.